 Generally known to nest on sandy beaches from Florida to North Carolina, loggerhead sea turtle nests are extraordinarily rare in Delaware.
 The last documented nest found in The First State was in July of 1973 in north Bethany.
 At Delaware State Parks, we’re excited to have been part of such a momentous occasion as this event fits within our mission of responsible stewardship of the lands and the cultural and natural resources that we have been entrusted to protect and manage.
 You can learn more and find the full press release on the DNREC website.

-5 ways to Spring Into VOLUNTEERING in Delaware State Parks
+5 Unique Camping Experiences in Delaware State Parks